SunkenSplash/VRC-RoboScout/README.md

 [![](https://dcbadge.vercel.app/api/server/7b9qcMhVnW)](https://discord.gg/7b9qcMhVnW)

-## Contributions are currently not being accepted
+## Contributions are being accepted
-VRC RoboScout is still under heavy development and this may change once more functionality has been implemented.

-Contributors will have to sign a CLA in the future as VRC RoboScout is a published iOS application.
+Contributors will have to sign a CLA as VRC RoboScout is a published iOS application.

 ## Building from source for testing
 Testing is strongly encouraged and incredibly valuable during this stage of development.
 Please feel free to do so and give feedback on the [development Discord server](https://discord.gg/7b9qcMhVnW).